nextgis/nextgis_frontend/markdown/utils.keyinobj.md

 > Warning: This API is now obsolete.
 >
-> - use isObjectKey instead
+> - use isObjKey instead
 >

 <b>Signature:</b>